Minnie Vautrin: Missionary career

 I personally feel that I cannot leave...
 Men are not asked to leave their ships when they are in danger and women are not asked to leave their children.

 By September, only three Ginling students remained on campus.
 Due to financial strains, the salaries of the fifteen remaining faculty members at Ginling College were halved.
-Anticipating a direct Japanese assault on the city, the foreigners who chose to stay in Nanking organized the International Committee for the Nanking Safety Zone (ICNSZ) on November 15, 1937.
-The committee requested that the Japanese and Chinese governments treat a refugee zone of Nanking as neutral, and both nations agreed and granted the ICNSZ neutrality.
+Anticipating a direct Japanese assault on the city, the foreigners who chose to stay in Nanjing organized the International Committee for the Nanking Safety Zone (ICNSZ) on November 15, 1937.
+The committee requested that the Japanese and Chinese governments treat a refugee zone of Nanjing as neutral, and both nations agreed and granted the ICNSZ neutrality.
 The Japanese placed one condition on the neutrality, requiring that the neutral zone would be made void if Chinese military personnel were found hiding within it.

-In the first few nights of the Japanese attack on the city, 850 refugees came to Ginling College, which was designated as one of the twenty-five refugee camps in Nanking.
-When the Imperial Japanese Army took complete control of Nanking in December 1937, she and other foreign nationals—including John Rabe—worked to protect civilians in the Nanking Safety Zone.
+In the first few nights of the Japanese attack on the city, 850 refugees came to Ginling College, which was designated as one of the twenty-five refugee camps in Nanjing.
+When the Imperial Japanese Army took complete control of Nanjing in December 1937, she and other foreign nationals—including John Rabe—worked to protect civilians in the Nanking Safety Zone.
 Ginling College took up its full role as a refugee haven, at times harboring up to 10,000 women in buildings designed to support between 200 and 300.
 During this period, Vautrin wrote fairly frequently in her diary.
 One of her entries was a prayer:

 Oh, God, control the cruel beastliness of the soldiers in Nanking tonight, comfort the heartbroken mothers and fathers whose innocent sons have been shot today, and guard the young women and girls through the long agonizing hours of this night.
 Speed the day when wars shall be no more.
 When thy Kingdom will come, Thy will be done on earth as it is in heaven.

-When all other refugee camps closed on February 4, 1938, a large number of women and children again sought refuge at the college and a census in mid-March showed 3,310 refugees were resident there.
+When all other refugee camps closed on February 4, 1938, a large number of women and children again sought refuge at the college, and a census in mid-March showed 3,310 refugees were resident there.
 Vautrin would patrol the campus grounds and repel incursions of Japanese soldiers into the college and rescue and care for refugees.
 She saw to the burial of the dead and the reception of newborn babies and was successful in tracing missing husbands and sons.
 Industrial or crafts classes were provided for women who had lost their husbands, so that they might support themselves.
 One hundred women graduated under this program.

 Vautrin recounted the war in her diary in 1937: